 This is part one of a four-part series on squads.
-Stay tuned for part two, on how to manage squads.
+When you’re ready, check out part two, on how to manage squads.

 There are tons of ways to facilitate and promote internal collaboration; it runs the gamut from encouraging information sharing on Slack to having people from different departments eat lunch together.
 But when it comes to collaborating on a very specific initiative or project, there’s a ton of value to be found in multidisciplinary squads.

 What is a squad?

 A squad is, very simply, a small group of employees from different departments who together tackle a specific project or deliverable.
 The goal of a squad is to autonomously execute on that deliverable.
 The purpose of using a squad, though, is more to ease internal communication and collaboration.
 It’s absolutely vital that squads are made up of members from different teams and departments if that purpose is to be fulfilled.